SciML/ModelingToolkit.jl/docs/src/tutorials/tearing_parallelism.md

 sys = structural_simplify(big_rc)
 ```

 Done, that's it.
-There's no more too it.
+There's no more to it.

 ## What Happened?